kaosbeat/livecodeVplot/README.md

 # arduino software
-Live coding a Vplotter should be as easy as sendinng some commands.
+Live coding a Vplotter should be as easy as sending some commands.
 The very bare commands we need are

 ## commands
 1. pen up